kielabokkie/laravel-conceal/README.md

 [![Packagist Version](https://img.shields.io/packagist/v/kielabokkie/laravel-conceal.svg?style=flat-square)](https://packagist.org/packages/kielabokkie/laravel-conceal)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

 This package allows you to conceal sensitive data in arrays and collections.
+It works with Laravel 5.7 or higher.

 Once installed you can do things like this: